PySimpleGUI/PySimpleGUI/docs/index.md

 > Copy, Paste, Run.

 `PySimpleGUI's` goal with the API is to be easy on the programmer, and to function in a Python-like way.
 Since GUIs are visual, it was desirable for the code to visually match what's on the screen.
+By providing a significant amount of documentation and an easy to use Cookbook, it's possible to see your first GUI within 5 minutes of beginning the installation.

   > Be Pythonic

  Be Pythonic...
 Attempted to use language constructs in a natural way and to exploit some of Python's interesting features.
-Python's lists and optional parameters make PySimpleGUI work.
+Python's lists and optional parameters make PySimpleGUI work smoothly.

  - Forms are represented as Python lists.
     - A form is a list of rows